Iowa students describe chaos after shots fired at Perry High School: ‘Leave, leave, leave’

 FBI agents from the Omaha-Des Moines office were on the scene to help with the investigation led by the Iowa Division of Criminal Investigation.

-“There are a bunch of speculative numbers floating around,” said Dirk Cavanaugh, Perry’s mayor.
-“We have no confirmed numbers of who was involved yet.”

-Law enforcement later confirmed the shooter was dead of an apparent self-inflicted gunshot wound.
+Law enforcement confirmed the shooter was dead of an apparent self-inflicted gunshot wound.

 The Associated Press contributed to this report.